2018 Chevrolet Silverado Buyer's Guide

-To be relevant in the full-size truck segment, adapting is the name of the game.
-The Chevrolet Silverado, which was all-new for 2014 with a new stable of fuel-efficient engines and a much-needed revision of the interior, continues to provide capability, tried-and-true V8 power and creature comforts for 2015.
-The truck is offered as a regular cab, double cab (with four full doors instead of the traditional extended cab layout) or crew cab.
-It doesn't offer flashy options like a turbocharged V6 or diesel power, but those who opt for the 6.2-liter V8 engine under the hood will also get an 8-speed automatic transmission.
+To stay relevant in the competitive full-size truck segment, adapting is the name of the game.
+The Chevrolet Silverado, which was completely redesigned for 2014 with a new stable of fuel-efficient engines and a much-needed revision of the interior, recently added sharp new looks and a bevy of refinements.
+The Silverado boasts a 12,500-pound towing capacity, and is offered as a regular cab, double cab (with four full doors instead of the traditional extended cab layout) or crew cab.
+It doesn't offer flashy options like a turbocharged V6 or diesel power, but the Silverado continues to provide capability, tried-and-true V8 power and creature comforts, and those who opt for either V8 engine can get the excellent 8-speed automatic too.

 Build and Price

-The 2015 Chevrolet Silverado starts at just over $27,000 and is a hair under $60,000 for a Silverado High Country with all the amenities.
-Build and price your own 2015 Chevrolet Silverado right here at KBB.com to unlock its Fair Purchase Price, 5-Year Cost to Own and more.
+The 2018 Chevrolet Silverado starts at over $29,000 for a regular cab Work Truck and runs to more than $67,000 for a Silverado High Country crew cab with all the fixings.
+Build and price your own 2018 Chevrolet Silverado right here at KBB.com to unlock its Fair Purchase Price, 5-Year Cost to Own and more.